ship-nix/docs/src/intro/nix.md

 title: Nix and NixOS
 layout: "base.njk"
 eleventyNavigation:
-  key: InstallNix
+  key: Nix
   title: Nix and NixOS
-  parent: Nix
+  parent: GetStarted
   order: 3
 ---

+The package manager, language and operating system.

-## What is Nix?
+## Nix

 Nix is a **package manager**.
 You can run it on Mac, Windows (WSL2) and you can install it on almost any Linux distro.